 3) Improve UX

 Here’s the most important fact about customer retention rate for eCommerce businesses.
 If you want your business to grow, you better provide an excellent user experience!

 A visitor who just turned into a customer might drop-out after one purchase because of the presentation of your website.
 Maintain quality of service by updating the design.

 You might want to adopt a tabular format for your WooCommerce product presentation.
-Follow A Smart Way of Adding Product Tables To A WooCommerce Marketplace.
+Follow Adding Product Tables to WooCommerce marketplaces.

-OuterBox says 79% smartphone users purchase from their mobile devices!
+79% of smartphone users purchase from their mobile devices (OuterBox)!
 So, making your website mobile-friendly should help retain clients.

 Also, a lengthy checkout process is a big turn off too.
 Keep the checkout simple and short without causing any trouble to customers.
 Otherwise, you can face a massive number of abandoned carts!